We've independently reviewed this article to make sure it's as accurate as we can make it.

 #2 Clean the Spray Arms

-You see, these distribute the water around your appliance to clean the dishes.
+You see, spray arms distribute the water around to clean the dishes.
 Unfortunately, if they become clogged with food particles, your dishwasher will smell like a wet dog, or it won’t clean all your dishes properly.

 Cleaning the spray arms may sound like a complicated thing to do, but it’s really simple.
 You’ll just need to: